 The indicators included in each dimension are obtained fundamentally from surveys aimed at the population, such as the Living Conditions Survey (LCS) or the Economically Active Population Survey (EAPS).
 In some cases, other statistical sources may be used, such as the European Social Survey, which since 2014 has been an official statistic included in the National Statistical Plan.

 The statistics include objective and subjective measures of quality of life.
-The subjective measures are based on questions answered by individuals about satisfaction in relation to different aspects of their life (Module on well-being 2013 – LCS) or about their self-perceived health status (SHS).
+The subjective measures are based on questions answered by individuals about satisfaction in relation to different aspects of their life (Module on well-being 2013 and 2018 – LCS) or about their self-perceived health status (SHS).
 The objective measures refer to material conditions, work, education, leisure time, etc.